 - Private/ commercial architects, developers and providers: Pozzoni Architects, Belong and Glenbrook Property.

-Greater Manchester Combined Authority are members of the Housing Made for Everyone (HoME) Coalition calling for urgent action to tackle the UK’s acute and growing shortage of accessible and adaptable homes.
+Greater Manchester Combined Authority are members of the Housing Made for Everyone (HoME) Coalition (external link) calling for urgent action to tackle the UK’s acute and growing shortage of accessible and adaptable homes.